Leadership

 pcaccamise@lifespan-roch.org

-Paul L. Caccamise, LMSW, ACSW is the Vice-President at Lifespan of Greater Rochester, a non-for-profit aging service provider in update New York.
+Paul L. Caccamise, LMSW, ACSW is the Vice-President at Lifespan of Greater Rochester, a not-for-profit aging service provider in Upstate New York.
 He was the administrator for Adult Protective Services at Monroe County (NY) Department of Social Services before joining Lifespan in 2022.
-Since that time, he has provided administrative oversight for agency programs with a focus on older adults at risk of mistreatment and exploitation including the Upstate Elder Abuse Center, Regional Long Term Care Ombudsman, Guardianship, and Geriatric Addictions programs.
+Since that time, he has provided administrative oversight for agency programs with a focus on older adults at risk of mistreatment and exploitation, including the Upstate Elder Abuse Center, Regional Long Term Care Ombudsman, Guardianship, and Geriatric Addictions programs.
 He serves as the Project Director for the National Center for State and Tribal Elder Justice Coalitions.
-He also oversees New York State’s elder justice coalition, the NYS Coalition on Elder Ause sponsored by lifespan and is a founding member and Steering Committee member of the National Network of State Elder Justice Coalitions.
+He also oversees New York State’s elder justice coalition, the NYS Coalition on Elder Abuse, sponsored by Lifespan, and is a founding member and Steering Committee member of the National Network of State Elder Justice Coalitions.
 Paul is a licensed Master Social Worker (LMSW) in New York and a member of the Academy of Certified Social Workers (ACSW). -

 Shelly Carlson, MPA